codefornola/211-data-wrangling/README.md

 ## Running the scripts

-TBD - but probably something like this:
+TBD - but probably something like this but eventually specifying input and output files

 ```
+python cleanup_keep_calm_with_covid.py
-python cleanup /path/to/file1.xlsx /path/to/file2.xlsx
+python cleanup_all_covid_calls.py
 ```